lisp-mirror/eql5/README-3-OPTIONAL.txt

   make
   sudo make install  (Unix only)

-(The resulting shared library will be considerably bigger than before).
+Note: The resulting shared library should be stripped (automatically done by "make install"); this will reduce its size considerably.

 ---